Your surveys run every 6-12 months ·

 $0

-Average annual cost of the manager gap — mid-market companies
+Average annual cost of the Manager Gap - based on 300 people

 Across six impact layers.